Friday 29 April 2011

-The tall thin woman with the Highland Terrier under her arm said "Oh super, union jack bun cases!"
+The tall thin woman with the Highland Terrier under her arm...

-Under the buddleja in the park, the police were pouring away litre bottles of White Star Cider.
+The tall thin woman with the Highland Terrier under her arm was saying "Oh super, union jack bun cases!” and, under the buddleja in the park, the police were pouring away litre bottles of White Star Cider.

 A young boy with a pot on his arm was trying to get into my van.
 I shouted a warning to him and he said he was looking for his parcel.
-I said I hadn't got his parcel and he called me a dumbo then grabbed ahold of my arm to see what I was carrying.
+I said I hadn't got his parcel and he called me a dumbo then grabbed hold of my arm to see what I was carrying.
 The front door of the house opposite opened and a woman called the boy in, he ignored her and reiterated that he thought I was a dumbo.
 The woman called him again, twice, but he continued to ignore her and she eventually gave up and went back inside.
 I opened the door of my van and the boy jumped in.
 I grabbed him and dragged him out.
 He was muttering about his parcel and me being a dumbo.
-I got into the van but the boy kept opening my door before I could lock it.
+When I got into the driver’s seat the boy kept opening my door before I could lock it.
 In the end I drove off with it still open.
 He chased me down the street shouting "Dumbo!"

 When I got to the end of Victoria Road, the way was blocked by a long wheelbase van on its side behind a police cordon.
-I made a three point turn and, on my way back up the road I past a colleague so I pulled up to tell him about it; he said he'd seen the police chasing the van down the road five minutes earlier.
+I made a three point turn and, on my way back up the road I past a colleague so I pulled up to tell him about it.
+He said he'd seen the police chasing the van down the road five minutes earlier.